dotnet/docs/docs/core/deploying/index.md

 ### Step 1: Acquire the Core Runtime

-When it comes to acquiring the .NET Core runtime and tools, you have several options to choose from so you have the flexibility to pick the approach that is right for your needs.
+When it comes to acquiring the .NET Core runtime and tools, there are several options to choose from so you have the flexibility to pick the approach that is right for your needs.

 Various acquisition options for the .NET Core runtime and tools are covered in more detail in the [.NET Core Acquisition Experiences guide](acquisition-experiences.md).